£0.00

 Short-term decision making is a critical component of business management, focusing on decisions that impact a company’s operations in the immediate or near future.
 These decisions typically address issues or opportunities within a timeframe of a few months to a year.
 They encompass various business aspects, including production, marketing, finance, and human resources.

-By making informed and timely decisions, businesses can capitalize on emerging opportunities, mitigate risks, and optimize their resources to achieve short-term goals while remaining aligned with long-term objectives.
+By making informed and timely decisions, businesses can capitalise on emerging opportunities, mitigate risks, and optimise their resources to achieve short-term goals while remaining aligned with long-term objectives.

 Key Takeaways

-- Short-term decision making involves making choices that have immediate impact on a business’s operations and finances.
+• Short-term decision making involves making choices that have an immediate impact on a business’s operations and finances.

 The Importance of Make or Buy Decisions